 When done properly, automation testing can be a highly effective productivity booster, and a quality enhancer for your product pipeline or system development projects.
 But it can be difficult to apply best practices when a team is just starting this transformation.

 We'll present the most common challenges that face teams as they pursue automation efforts—and also how to overcome these challenges.

 Challenge #1 — Effective Team Collaboration

-Collaboration is a challenge for any product development group—developers, automation testing engineers, and conventional testers alike.
-The problem is more acute with automation testing because it requires considerably more planning, foresight, communication, and collaboration, as it fully depends on historical testing data, tester experience, and at least one proof-of-concept.
+Collaboration is a challenge for any product development group—developers, test automation engineers, and conventional testers alike.
+The problem is more acute with test automation because it requires considerably more planning, foresight, communication, and collaboration, as it fully depends on historical testing data, tester experience, and at least one proof-of-concept.
 Testers need to work well with developers, customers, and one another to get all these pieces together.

 How to overcome it: